- Discover beautiful Yangshuo and the Yulong River on a bike ride and bamboo rafting

-For visits up to 30 days, citizens of the EU, USA, Australia, and New Zealand must obtain a tourist visa (type L) for China before travelling.
-Visas can be obtained from your local Chinese embassy and must be used within three months of issue.
-Please ensure you have a full passport that is valid for six months beyond your intended length of stay.
+For stays of up to 30 days, citizens of the European Union, the USA, Australia and New Zealand must obtain a Tourist (type L) visa in advance of travel.
+Visas can be obtained from your local embassy and must be used within 3 months of issue.

 How Many People Will Be In My Group?